adityaatre26/Blog-App-Express/README.md

 - Passport for handling authentication
 - Mongoose for Database

-This Blog app allows you to key functionalities such as:
+This Blog app allows you to implement key functionalities such as:
 - Creating a Blog
 - Viewing a Blog
 - Editing a Blog